johannesnicolaus/TOGA2/README.md

 you should see the TOGA2 start menu.

 >[!NOTE]
 > The image provided in `supply/` directory contains the latest TOGA2 release, third-party software used for input preparation and TOGA2 annotation, and Nextflow for parallel process management.
-The container does <ins>not</ins> contain any Nextflow-compatible parallel job executor but is configured to be used with SLURM.
-To use it this way, bind the SLURM home directory with `--bind` option and provide `--parallel_job_executor slurm` to the `run` command.
-If you want to use any other executor, modify the definition file as needed and provide the respective executor name to `--parallel_job_executor` option.
-Otherwise, omit the `--parallel_job_executor` to parallel TOGA2 jobs over local CPUs.
+The container does <ins>not</ins> contain any Nextflow-compatible parallel job executor, and, while certain SLURM configuration was added, running parallel jobs from the container seems highly unlikely due to the code organization.

 ## Test run
 > [!WARNING]